Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Crashing - My game crashes.
 How can I fix it?**
   - Post your crash log (located in `Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs`) in the Uranium Fever Support channel on Discord.
-  - If you've modified the list, use the modified Uranium Fever support channel.
+  - If you’ve modified the list, use the modified Uranium Fever support channel.
 Note that altering Uranium Fever voids official support.

 - **Dialogue Skill Indicator - Why don’t I see the skill check indicator in dialogue like in the original game?**
-  - This feature is intentionally removed to prevent players from knowing if they’ll pass a skill check.
+  - This feature has been intentionally removed to prevent players from knowing if they’ll pass a skill check.

 - **DLCs - What levels are recommended for the DLCs and DLC-like quest mods?**
   - **Capital Wasteland:**